desmap/ale-sensible/README.md

 ```
 _Above applies to vim-plug users, adjust this to your plugin manager or just copy'n'paste from [ale-sensible.vim](https://github.com/desmap/ale-sensible/blob/master/plugin/ale-sensible.vim)_

 Then, install all linters/fixers you want (don't mix local and global installs!) and ALE will find them.
 To set fixers, e.g. first Prettier, second Standard, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
 To execute them, run `:ALEFix`.
 This should be enough for a quick start.
-Further ALE options/commands with => `:help ale`.
+Further ALE options/commands => `:help ale`.

 <img src='https://user-images.githubusercontent.com/43666255/50661376-413b4500-0fa3-11e9-9bd4-7248514f576a.png' width=150/>